A man walks into a teleporter and pauses for thought while it scans the physical state of every single molecule in his body.

 Descartes formalised this idea with Mind-Body Dualism in the 17th century and it remains intuitive to this day.

-However, philosophers have criticised the theory for violating the four canons of science.
+However, scientists criticise Dualism for violating the four canons of science.
 The concept of the immaterial mind can't be:

 - Observed nor measured (Empiricism)